 Station 16 – Nature Trail, Sullivan’s Island

-Sullivan’s Island is considered a bedroom community with the preponderance of the Town’s land zoned primarily for single-family residential.
-Business activity is limited to a two-block Community Commercial District with a handful of allowed home-based business uses.
+Sullivan’s Island is considered a bedroom community with the preponderance of the Town’s land zoned for single-family residential use.
+Business activity is limited to a two-block Community Commercial District and a handful of allowed home-based business uses.
 As a beach community close to the City of Charleston, which is a nationally-ranked tourist destination, Sullivan’s Island could potentially generate more traditional tourism and hospitality business revenue streams, such as hotel and vacation rental accommodations; restaurant or nightlife activities; front beach business; and Island festivals and events.
-Sullivan’s Island, however, receives nominal revenues from accommodations and hospitality taxes.
-The Town is different from other coastal communities in the area, such as Folly Beach and the Isle of Palms, because it prohibits new vacation rentals (only 50 units exist) and also prohibits new restaurants.
-Although revenues are very low from accommodations and hospitality taxes, the Island maintains a much higher tax base due to higher median property values when compared to the region.
+Sullivan’s Island, however, receives nominal revenues from accommodations and hospitality taxes, in part due to the vacation rental ban the island enacted in 2005.
+This makes the Town different from other coastal communities in the area, such as Folly Beach and the Isle of Palms that have incubated vacation rental activities in their residential districts; now only 40 vacation rentals remain on the island.
+Another factor that keeps the revenues from the accommodations and hospitality taxes low is prohibition in the Community Commercial District on both hotels and restaurants.
+Although revenues are very low from accommodations and hospitality taxes, the Island maintains a strong tax base due to higher median property values when compared to the region.
 These higher property values are in part due to the Island’s unique sense of place that has developed over time as a community of year-round residences.
 It is therefore crucial that the prohibition of vacation rentals be continued and closely monitored by Town Staff.
-As a result, accommodations revenue accounts for approximately less than a ½ a percent (.4%).
-Likewise, there are fewer than ten (10) food and beverage establishments in the town and hospitality revenue only accounts for approximately 7.1% of the Town's governmental funds.
+As a result, accommodations revenue accounted for only slightly more than one (1) percent (1.3%) of the Town’s annual revenues in FY2023.
+Likewise, there are only ten (10) food and beverage establishments in the town and hospitality revenue only accounts for approximately 5.8% of the Town's governmental funds.

-Additionally, the Town continues its historical focus on natural resource conservation, specifically by deed restricting the 100+/- acre front beach to recreation-conservation space use only with no business activity on the beach.
+Additionally, the Town continues its historical focus on natural resource conservation, specifically by deed restricting and zoning the 190+/- acre maritime forest along the front beach and the 100+/- acre front beach to recreation-conservation space use only, with a prohibition on any business activity on the beach.
 As such, the Town does not receive

 revenue from the typical business activity often found on popular beaches: equipment rentals, photography, refreshment sales, beach sports lessons and/or fitness camps, to name a few.

-LOCAL REVENUES: A quick snapshot of local revenues for the Town of Sullivan’s Island are shown below.

-General Fund Revenue